Warsama-Gabriel/Synth.js-example-app/README.md

 Node ver.
 0.10.0 or higher - Available for free here NPM ver.
-1.3 or higher (It should automatically be installed with Node these days) MongoDB - Available for free here - Don't forget to launch it in the backgroound after installing it.
+1.3 or higher (It should automatically be installed with Node these days) MongoDB - Don't forget to launch it in the backgroound after installing it.

 Once you've installed mongo and have it running type this into an open shell.